asutosh223/final_exam/README.md

 We are interested in performing various regression techniques such as additive models, interactions, polynomial transformations of the variables etc to be able to predict and assess the accuracy of our prediction.

 ## Benchmark Model
-Given that we seek a regression model a good naive benchmark would be to use either the mean or the median of the volume of the abalone assuming it's a cylinder shape, πr^2h
+Given that we seek a regression model a good naive benchmark would be to use either the mean or the median of the volume of the abalone assuming it's a cylinder shape, πr^2h or a simple regressin model

 ## Performance Metric
 Given that this is a regression task, we can measure the success of our model using the R^2 metric, the Mean Absolute Error, or the Mean Square Error.